dustywhite7/Econ8320/SlidesCode/4 - Factoring and Debugging.md

 <br>

-We write a series of logical steps that can be taken, given assumed inputs, in order to realize a proposed outcome
+We write a series of logical steps that can be taken (given assumed inputs) in order to realize a desired outcome

 ---

-### How do we solve a problem?

----

-### How do we solve a problem?
+# How do we solve a problem?

 - In programming, we utilize a method called **Functional Decomposition**
 	- Also called **Factoring**